reedspool/html-wiki/entries/project/logbook.md

 I knew I wanted to use a tree-walking strategy to implement the HTML-as-template, replacing and updating elements from the root of the document down, replacing outer elements before inner elements (most of the time?).
 But the API to query all of a given kind of element and change just those was so straightforward that I kept that in for the time being while I played around.
 It wouldn't be hard to make the tree walker, I hoped, but it wasn't what I found most compelling at the moment.

+After fixing creation, I quickly implemented deletion.
+With that, I had all the tools to write a complete integration test which created, retrieved, edited, and deleted a temporary page.

+Future: I wrote more integration tests to cover more configurations with various uses of "raw" and file types.

 ### Mon Aug  4 06:44:02 PM PDT 2025

 I began work on the `create` template and functionality.
 An idea I cribbed from TiddlyWiki was to name a new file with a timestamp.
 That led me to want a syntax for inserting a value into an `input` tag's `value` attribute.
 My only templating concept so far was to use `slot` tags.
 Was there another HTML-first or otherwise-web-first method for targeting a certain attribute?
 I thought about making a surrounding `slot` tag with attributes pointing to the element, attribute, and value which should be set within it.
 I also thought of some special global attributes, like `x-set`.
 I wanted to avoid non-standard syntax for the attribute values themselves, like how many templating languages use curly braces to signify calculated attributes, e.g. `<input value={inputValue} />`.
 That syntax makes sense if you already take it as a given that you're not writing HTML, but something which resolves to HTML.
 I wanted to write HTML.